bojand/fsto-2018-grpc/slides.md

 - Good alternative if you're not comfortable with the hard HTTP2 requirement

 **GraphQL**
-- Interesting option for clients / frontends to query exactly the data they need
+- Interesting option for clients / frontends to selectively query exactly the data they need
 - Human readable and schema-based with types
 - Still works over HTTP and no streaming
 - Perhaps not ideal for service <-> service communication